rael346/wall-e/docs/paper.md

 ## Intro

 ### What
-- Building a rover from scratch that can avoid walls
+- Build a rover from scratch that can evade walls, re-using parts from the old rover
-- Bonus if I can integrate AI vision capabilities
+- (Bonus) Integrate AI vision capabilities

 ### Why
-- Got the rover from a previous students
+- Got the rover from a previous student
 - Wanted to extend on the work by adding vision capabilities
-- The AI kit would cover the GPIO, so the previous design wouldn't work
+- The AI kit would use all of the the GPIOs from the Pi 5, which won't work with the previous design since it used some of the GPIOs
-- Building from scratch will be faster
+- Decided to use the Pico to expose the GPIOs instead, and communicate with the Pi 5 through USB serial
-- Learn the most from just building stuff from scratch
+- Since most of the code will probably be different, might as well re-design the rover

 ### How
 - Discuss the high-level design of each components in the rover and how they interact with each other
-- Discuss the build process from start to finish
+- Discuss the build process for each components and some of the challenges during the process
 - Discuss the results after the build and future improvements

 ## Design